Braidwood Garlic

 • the Braidwood Garlic Growers garlics are particularly suited to the cold winters of the Southern Tablelands which produce very complex, strong flavours

 • using more than one garlic variety in a dish can introduce new elements to it.
-The Rocambole group of garlics is particularly suited to combining with other garlics
+The Rocambole group of garlics is particularly suited to combining with other garlics even though it has its own unique flavour which can stand alone

 Some of the strengths of some of the garlics we grow are mentioned on Our Garlic page